braid-org/braid-spec/README.md

 [IETF HTTPWG mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/) mailing list.
 You might also like to familiarize yourself with other [HTTP working group documents](https://github.com/httpwg/http-extensions/blob/master/CONTRIBUTING.md).

+Anyone can contribute to the IETF; you don't have to join the HTTP Working Group, because there is no "membership" -- anyone who participates in the work is part of the HTTP Working Group.
+See also [Contributing to the HTTP Working Group](https://github.com/httpwg/http-extensions/blob/master/CONTRIBUTING.md).

 All material in this repository is considered Contributions to the ([IETF](https://www.ietf.org/)) Standards Process, as defined in the